CERTCC/Vultron/docs/process_models/em/index.md

     - [ ] move diagrams to separate files and `include-markdown` them

-In this chapter, we describe the basic primitives necessary for the CVD
-EM process.
-For our
-purposes, an embargo is an *informal* agreement among peer CVD case
-Participants to refrain from publishing information about a vulnerability until some future point in time relative to the report at hand.
-Once an embargo has expired, there is no further restriction on publishing information about the vulnerability.[^1]
+In this chapter, we describe the basic primitives necessary for the CVD Embargo Management (EM) process.
+For our purposes, an embargo is an *informal* agreement among peer CVD case Participants to refrain from publishing information about a vulnerability until some future point in time relative to the report at hand.
+Once an embargo has expired, there is no further restriction on publishing information about the vulnerability.

-CVD case
+!!! tip inline end "Reminder"

+    Exploits are information about vulnerabilities too.

-Participants must be able to propose, accept, and reject embargo timing proposals according to their individual needs.
+CVD case Participants must be able to propose, accept, and reject embargo timing proposals according to their individual needs.
 Additionally, Participants may want to attempt to gain agreement that enables specific details about a vulnerability to be shared with other Participants or